Sandstone rocks at Valley of Fire State Park, Nevada; photo by Andy Price on Flickr (noncommercial use permitted with attribution / share alike).

 Nevada designated sandstone as the official state rock in 1987, a result of the efforts of children from Gene Ward Elementary School in Las Vegas.
+The Nevada state capital building is made of sandstone.
+All State Rocks

-Sandstone provides some of Nevada's most spectacular scenery - it is found throughout the state of Nevada in areas like the Valley of Fire State Park and Red Rock Canyon Recreational Lands.
-The forces of nature that formed these visual displays have taken millions of years to create.
-The sandstone is 180 to 190 million years old; comprised of lithified sand dunes of the Jurassic period.
+Sandstone provides some of Nevada's most spectacular scenery - it's found throughout the state of Nevada in areas like the Valley of Fire State Park and Red Rock Canyon Recreational Lands.
+The forces of nature that formed these visual displays have taken millions of years to create - the sandstone is 180 to 190 million years old; comprised of lithified sand dunes of the Jurassic period.